pltchuong/LearningPySparkVN/_posts/2020-04-28-chapter-1-understanding-spark.md

 Together, you can now build end-to-end **continuous applications**, in which you can issue the same queries to batch processing as to real-time data, perform ETL, generate reports, update or track specific data in the stream.

 > For more information on continuous applications, please refer to Matei Zaharia's blog post Continuous Applications: Evolving Streaming in Apache Spark 2.0 - A foundation for end-to-end real-time applications <http://bit.ly/2aJaSOr>.

+## Summary
+In this chapter, we reviewed what is Apache Spark and provided a primer on Spark Jobs and APIs.
+We also provided a primer on Resilient Distributed Datasets (RDDs), DataFrames, and Datasets; we will dive further into RDDs and DataFrames in subsequent chapters.
+We also discussed how DataFrames can provide faster query performance in Apache Spark due to the Spark SQL Engine's Catalyst Optimizer and Project Tungsten.
+Finally, we also provided a high-level overview of the Spark 2.0 architecture including the Tungsten Phase 2, Structured Streaming, and Unifying DataFrames and Datasets.

+In the next chapter, we will cover one of the fundamental data structures in Spark: The Resilient Distributed Datasets, or RDDs.
+We will show you how to create and modify these schema-less data structures using transformers and actions so your journey with PySpark can begin.

+Before we do that, however, please, check the link <http://www.tomdrabas.com/site/book> for the Bonus Chapter 1 where we outline instructions on how to install Spark locally on your machine (unless you already have it installed).
+Here's a direct link to the manual: <https://www.packtpub.com/sites/default/files/downloads/InstallingSpark.pdf>.